strangerstudios/memberlite/docs/project-structure.md

 **Notes:**

-* This is the primary “back-end” directory for the theme.
+* This is the primary "back-end" directory for the theme.
 * Most extension points (filters/actions) live here.

+---

+### `/js`

+JavaScript for the front end and back end, including the Customizer preview.
+Files are authored and committed directly — no build step.

 ---